alokg-812/Full-Stack-Development/FashionStore/javascript/readme.md

 a. why do we need so many methods to target HTML page using javascript ,when we can target directly with single method called `querySelectorXXX()`?

 Ans.
 Older version of javascript added methods like

 		getElementById(),
   		getElementsByClassName(),
     		getElementsByTagName(),
       		....
-     As css become popular, to give the direct support of accessing the elements using CSS methods like querySelector() and querySelectorAll() were added.
+As css become popular, to give the direct support of accessing the elements using CSS, methods like querySelector() and querySelectorAll() were added.

-	querySelector | querySelectorAll|getElementById ===> works only for staticDOM
+	querySelector | querySelectorAll|getElementById ===> works only for static DOM
 	  getElementsByClassName()
 	  getElementsByTagName()	====> Dynamic DOM getElementsByName()